Program helps workers manage their weight

 Smith decided not to have the surgery but, with the help of the multidisciplinary team at the health plan, worked on losing weight and exercising.
 Health Coach Connection staff spoke to the employee 11 times in eight months offering him help with losing weight and getting his diabetes under control.
 He lost 65 pounds in seven and a half months, got his blood sugar under control to the extent that he could stop taking medication for diabetes, and is scheduled for sessions with a respiratory therapist who will help him quit smoking.

 "This illustrates how the various departments within our health plan collaborate, trying to keep people healthy and out of the hospital," says Mary Ann Roberts, RN, health educator for the Albany, NY-based health plan.

 Nurses, dieticians, respiratory therapists, case managers, and disease managers at Capital District Physicians' Health Plan and Health Coach Connection work together to ensure that employees have all the tools and support they need to maintain a healthy lifestyle.
 The health plan offers Weigh 2 Be for adults and KidPower for children, both programs that help participants learn to manage their weight and improve their health.
-The health plan started its adult weight management program in April 2003 to respond to the increased prevalence of obesity and comorbidities, such as hypertension and diabetes, that are linked to diabetes, Roberts says.
+The health plan started its adult weight management program in April 2003 to respond to the increased prevalence of obesity and co-morbidities, such as hypertension and diabetes, that are linked, Roberts says.

 The program is designed to help participants learn to manage their weight and improve their health, and the statistics have been encouraging, Roberts points out.